Kingston Brooch: History

 The brooch was uncovered in a burial mound (grave 25) of a small wealthy woman.
 The grave contained multiple burial goods, including a gold pendant, a glass palm cup, a pair of silver safety-pin brooches, and a bronze hanging-bowl.
-The ancient burial mound was middle sized, while the grave was much larger than normal: 10 feet long by 8 feet wide by 6 feet deep.
+The ancient burial mound was middle-sized, while the grave was much larger than normal: 10 ft long by 8 ft wide by 6 ft deep.

 Constructed in gold, with garnet, shell and blue glass settings, the brooch was in excellent condition when it was discovered.
 Faussett's notes at the time describe the brooch as “one of the most curious and, for its size, costly pieces of antiquity ever discovered in England.”
+A favored decorative gemstone, garnet was used throughout Hellenism, and was particularly prized during the Byzantine period.

 The ownership of the brooch began with Bryan Faussett.
 It later passed to his grandson, Godfrey Faussett (1781–1853), Professor of Divinity at the University of Oxford.
 In August 1853 Godfrey Faussett's son Bryan offered his grandfather's collection of antiquities for sale to the British Museum, only for it to be declined by the trustees.
 Some outcry was raised in archaeological circles without effect.
-In 1855, the collection, including the brooch, was sold to the antiquarian and collector, Joseph Mayer (1803-1886).
-Mayer donated the brooch, along with his entire collection, to the Liverpool museum in 1867.
+In 1855, the collection, including the brooch, was sold to the antiquarian and collector, Joseph Mayer (1803–1886).
+Mayer donated the brooch, along with his entire collection, to the Liverpool Museum in 1867.